steve-martin-at-esure/hello_world/_src/README.md

 # Build and Working source files

-This area of the repository is allocated to development build files and other working source files that contribute to the maintance and development of this Digital App.
+This area of the repository is allocated to development build files and other working source files that contribute to the maintenance and development of this Digital App.
 This includes image files, development process scripts (such as Grunt files, etc), and other development resources.

 * [Environment Setup Scripts](/environment/README.md)